Editor's choice: SoFi personal loans

 Best known for student loan refinancing, SoFi has issued more than $30 billion in loans to over 600,000 members.
-Its products include personal loans, student loan refinancing, mortgages and mortgage refinancing.
+Its products include personal loans, student loans, student loan refinancing, mortgages and mortgage refinancing.
 The typical SoFi borrower has good credit and a high salary, but it has no hard credit or income requirements.

 SoFi offers a number of loans for people with good to excellent credit.